 Maybe you are facing the 3B dilemma – Build – Buy – Borrow?
 Yes, you have thought about this often and even discussed it at an offsite strategy meeting with your leadership team.
 Then you went back to work and got engulfed by the URGENT rather than the IMPORTANT issues at hand.
 You know what you have to do, but it’s still not getting done.
 Maybe you can allow addressing the 3B dilemma to slip for six months or even a year, but what if you haven’t assessed, strategized and executed on it for years?
 What is the impact on your growth, profit margin and long term viability?

 Maybe it’s not your fault.
 You’ve got a strong running game so you rinse and repeat every day and it’s worked so far.
-Despite the short-term successes, you know that your business is much like a football team that will never make it to the Super Bowl without a well-rounded game plan and long-term growth strategy that doesn’t leave you on the wrong end of “check-mate.”
+Despite the short-term successes, you know that your business is much like a football team that will never make it to the Super Bowl without a well-rounded game plan and long-term business growth strategy that doesn’t leave you on the wrong end of “check-mate.”

 The smartest and best organizations often have a Corporate Development function.
-This is not your sales, marketing or finance departments – they are there to execute on organic growth.
+This is not your sales, marketing or finance departments – they are there to execute on organic business growth.
 Sometimes the titles are different, and a Corporate Development Officer is known as the Chief Growth Officer, Corporate Business Development Officer or some derivative of the above.
 This function/position usually reports to the CEO and leads strategic growth including: M&A, Joint Ventures, Key Talent, and Licensing/Franchising to exponentially grow business sales beyond traditional organic growth.

 The fruits of this role and function can be incredible.